Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

-It may be hard to believe that something so tropical looking and beautiful could be invasive, however, but that is sometimes the case with passion flowers as they send up numerous sprouts from spreading underground roots, so read everything you can before you decide to grow your own.
+It may be hard to believe that something so tropical-looking and beautiful could be invasive, but that is sometimes the case with passion flowers.
+They send up numerous sprouts from spreading underground roots, so read everything you can before you decide to grow your own.

 Consider Growing Passionflowers in Pots

-You might be better off growing them in pots where they can be somewhat controlled, rather than in your garden where the rhizomes are free to spread at will, which explains the invasive part.
+You might be better off growing them in pots where they can be somewhat controlled, rather than in your garden where the rhizomes are free to spread at will, which goes along with the invasive part.
 Growing them in containers will allow you to move them to a sunnier site when necessary, then bring them indoors for the winter.